Our Board of Directors

 Jaana first became acquainted with the Hitchcock Center twenty years ago while doing an internship for her MS degree in Environmental Administration from Antioch University New England.
 As a Hitchcock intern she become involved and remained the coordinator of the Amherst Spotted Salamander Tunnel Research project until 1999.
 She also wrote the Guide to the Norwottuck Rail Trail as part of her intern duties.
 Since 1993, Jaana has worked in the not-for-profit world and for eleven of those years specifically in the environmental arena.
 Some of the organizations she has worked for include Hudson River Sloop Clearwater, CISA (Community Involved in Sustaining Agriculture) and the Dakin Pioneer Valley Humane Society.
 Jaana has a BA from Hampshire College with a concentration in Anthropology and Botany.
 Being a part of the Hitchcock Center again and especially being board president for three years has been the highlight of her environmental endeavors.

-Merle Bruno, Vice-President—read more
+Annie Leonard, Vice-President—read more

 Joe Vreedenburgh, Treasurer—read more

 Joe is a Certified Public Accountant (CPA), working with Meyers Brothers Kalicka (MBK), the Pioneer Valley’s largest independent public accounting firm.
 Joe received his BA in Business Administration from the University of Washington.
 After working in purchasing and accounting roles in private industry, he moved into public accounting.
 He received his Master of Science in Accounting from UMass-Amherst in 2015, and is currently licensed as a CPA in Massachusetts and Washington state.
 Joe lives in Amherst with his partner Katie, their two dogs, and two cats.
 He enjoys hiking, traveling, and reading during his free time.

 Kristine Koczajowski, Clerk—read more